rhazeljay/rhazeljay/README.md

 - 👋 Hi, I’m @rhazeljay
 - 👀 I’m interested in cybersecurity.
 - 🌱 I’m currently learning a lot about different programming languages.
-- 💞️ I’m looking to collaborate on anyone who can me in my journey in programming.
+- 💞️ I’m looking to collaborate on anyone who can help me in my journey in programming.

 <!---